 Recurring customers expect online billing and service scheduling as standard

-Commercial properties require RFP bids — a website makes you look established and credible
+Commercial properties require RFP bids.
+A website makes you look established and credible

 The Real Impact